WBRW: History

-In 1996, WVVV moved to its current dial position after changing its call letters the previous year to WVMJ.
+In 1996, WVVV moved to its current dial position after changing its call letters the previous year to WVMJ Became Majic 105 and was A/C Format.
 In 1999, the station switched to its current call sign, WBRW, flipping to an active rock format.

 WBRW had been owned and operated by Cumulus Media.
 On September 6, 2018, Cumulus Media announced it would sell its Blacksburg cluster to Monticello Media.
 The sale was approved December 1, 2018.